wfp/editorial-guide/18-content-technicalissuesfordocuments.md

 ### Font use for Executive Board Documents

-Use Times New Roman 11 point for Board documents.
+Use Open Sans 10 point for Board documents.

 Use **_italic_** exclusively for book titles and for words and expressions in languages other than English (which must be explained in brackets).